Taronga Zoo ferry service: Taronga Zoo

 The Taronga Zoo ferry wharf is, for many tourists, the preferred mode of entry to Sydney's major zoological park.
 Passengers disembarking at the wharf, located on Bradleys Head Road, can enter the zoo via a cable car or connect with local bus services.
 The wharf is wheelchair-accessible.

 Patronage

 Taronga Zoo is one of Sydney's premier harbourside attractions.

-The following table shows the patronage of Sydney Ferries network for the year ending 30 June 2022.
+The following table shows the patronage of Sydney Ferries network for the year 2025.